Potential Annual Savings

 - Standing Charges: Daily or monthly fixed costs

-- Infrastructure Charges: Tank rental, maintenance fees
+- Infrastructure Charges: Tank rental and maintenance fees

 - Contract Length: Longer contracts may offer better rates